Nextiva / Blog / VoIP

 Key Takeaway: Enhancing Customer Experience With Modern IVR

 Advancements in speech recognition technology and machine learning are constantly improving the capabilities of IVR software.
-We can expect IVR to become even more sophisticated, with features like natural language processing allowing for more conversational interactions.
+We can expect IVR technology to become even more sophisticated, with features like natural language processing allowing for more conversational interactions.

 Here’s more on how IVRs are transforming customer service: